GTekSD/RGX/README.md

 - \1: Refers to the first capturing group (the entire line in this case).

-## To add "text" to the beginning of every line in a text
+## 📝 To removes the every line containing "YOURTEXT" a text

 **Find what:**
 ```